 Other walks in the area:

-Start from Ballast Bank on Preston Crescent, Inverkeithing and walk to Dalgety Bay via the coastal path which is well signposted.
+Start from Ballast Bank on Preston Crescent, Inverkeithing and walk to Dalgety Bay via the coastal path which is well signposted on a surfaced and lit path.
 Follow the coastal path through Dalgety Bay.
-There are many woodland sections along this stretch of the coastal path.
+There are many woodland sections along this stretch of the coastal path as well as road sections.
 The area around the sailing club is good for wading birds in the winter months.

 When you reach St Bridgets Kirk at the east end of Dalgety Bay, turn inland and follow the road up to the Cornerstone Church.

-From this point cross over the roads (again with extreme care) and walk towards Inverkeithing on the south side of the main road.
-Turn left up the steps into Letham Hill Woods.
+At the station cross over the roads (there’s pedestrian crossings) and walk towards Inverkeithing on the south side of the main road.
+Turn left up a set of steps into Letham Hill Woods.
 The path zig zags up the hill.
-Follow the path along the hilltop until it opens out with a good view of the Forth Railway Bridge.
+Follow the obvious path along the hilltop through woodland until it opens out with a good view of the Forth Railway Bridge.
 Do not go down to the coastal path but stay up high, turn right and follow the path round the edge of Prestonhill Quarry (stay to the outside of the fence).
 The path will lead you down the hill and bring you out next to some garages a short distance from your start point.

 If you want to shorten this walk, you can miss out Fordell by walking along Ridge Way through Donibristle Industrial Estate.
 It is also possible to miss out Letham Hill Woods by using the pavement/cycle track along the main road as far as Hillend Road (where the school is) and then walking back via the road to Ballast Bank.